overtonpolicy/osf-ure-importer-plugin/README.md

 # License

-All code is licensed under the GNU License, v 3.0, and requires attribution to the original author, [Kevin Crouse](https://github.com/kcphila), if used or incorporated into other products.
+All code is licensed under the GNU License v3, and requires attribution to the original author, [Kevin Crouse](https://github.com/kcphila), if used or incorporated into other products.
 Further, any products incorporating this code must be open source.
 A full copy of the [GPL](LICENSE) is availabe in the root directory of the repository.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+The full text of the GNU General Public License should be in the root directory of this product.
+If not, see <https://www.gnu.org/licenses/>.